k1ng0fs4lt/FED/README.md

   9. Banners - https://chatgpt.com/ - Prompt na het plakken van mijn snippet: Make the image as the background with the h2 and p under each other on top of it using grid (Wordt voor meerdere secties herbruikt)
   10. Promoties - https://chatgpt.com/ - Prompt na het plakken van mijn snippet: Make this promotion section to have 1 column for the productcards and for medium and large screens 2 columns using grid (Wordt voor meerdere secties herbruikt)
   11. Producten - https://chatgpt.com/ Prompt na het plakken van mijn snippet: Make the li's of this ul spread out on 2 columns on a small screen and on medium and large screens 4 columns using grid (Wordt voor meerdere secties herbruikt)
+  12. Positioneren van de button op de pop-up melding - https://chatgpt.com/ Prompt met de code snippets: I have a dialog box here, so i want the button to be on the right corner of the dialog
+  13. De pop-up laten komen 5 seconde nadat de pagina is geladen -  https://chatgpt.com/ Prompt: how do i put in javascript to show this dialog with a window onload fucntion after 5 seconds?

 </details>